x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 5. Log on to the server being recovered and open a command prompt.

-6. Navigate to the Exchange 2016 installation files, and run the following command.
+6. Navigate to the Exchange Server installation files, and run the following command.

   ```
   Setup /m:RecoverServer /IAcceptExchangeServerLicenseTerms